-CCIL is a public limited company registered under the Indian Companies Act, 1956.
+CCIL is a public limited company registered in India under the Indian Companies Act, 1956.
 The oversight of the governance of CCIL is vested in the Board of Directors.
-The roles and responsibilities of the Directors are clearly set out in the Companies Act, 2013, CCP Directions issued by RBI and also in a separate Corporate Governance policy put in place by the Company.
+The roles and responsibilities of the Directors are clearly set out in the Companies Act, 2013, the PSS Act and the Directions for Central Counterparties as issued by RBI and also in a separate Corporate Governance policy put in place by the Company.
 The overall functions of the Company are supervised and managed by the Board whereas specific interest areas have been delegated to the Committees of the Board.
 The Managing Director looks into the day to day functioning of the Company assisted by a very strong group of senior officials who are professionals and market experts and function as Line Officials.
 Line Officials are supported by middle management and supervisory grade officials.

 CCIL has a sound structure of corporate governance.
-CCIL has put in place a policy on Director's appointment, remuneration including the criteria for determining qualifications, independence, evaluation of Directors performance etc. in terms of the requirements under the

-Companies Act, 2013.
-The Board of Directors presently comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing.
+CCIL has put in place a policy on Director's appointment, remuneration including the criteria for determining qualifications, independence, evaluation of Directors performance etc. in terms of the requirements under the Companies Act, 2013.
+The Board of Directors presently comprises of ten (10) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing Director.